tokenami/tokenami/packages/ds/README.md

 });
 ```

-This will result in a font size that scales between `32px` (`2rem`) and `64px` (`4rem`) from smallest to largest breakpoints.
+This will mean a font size that scales between `32px` (`2rem`) and `64px` (`4rem`) from smallest to largest breakpoints.

 ## Radix UI Colours

-The design system uses [Radix UI colours](https://www.radix-ui.com/colors/docs/palette-composition/scales).
+The design system uses [Radix UI colours](https://www.radix-ui.com/colors).
 A powerful feature of this palette is dark mode by default when applying the appropriate steps in the scale to each use case.

 Find out more about [how to use the Radix palette](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale) on their website.